opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 ``aether-pod-configs`` is a git project hosted on **gerrit.opencord.org** and we placed the following materials in it.

-- Terraform scripts to install TOST applications on Rancher, including ONOS, Stratum and Telegraf.
+- Terraform scripts to install SD-Fabric applications on Rancher, including ONOS, Stratum and Telegraf.
 - Customized configuration for each application (helm values).
 - Application specific configuration files, including ONOS network configuration and Stratum chassis config.